bekk/bekk-christmas/post/java/extend-your-super-knowledge-on-generics.md

 ### Some `super` awkward collection manipulation

-Passing a list of some type to some method which then mutates the list by adding elements to it as a side effect, is rarely a natural way of solving how to populate a list.
+Passing a list of some type to a method, which then mutates the list by adding elements to it as a side effect, is rarely a natural way of solving how to populate a list.
 But to bring some closure to our use of the Collections Framework as examples for applying wildcard types, consider this code:

 ```java
 class ParkingLot {